 The Irish Arts Foundation is core-funded by the Irish Government via the Department of Foreign Affairs and Trade of Ireland.

-Irish History Month exists to investigate and celebrate the various contributions which the Irish community has made to life in Britain.read more
+Irish History Month, exists to promote the many positive contributions that Irish people have made in Leeds.read more

 A project about the development of the Irish community in Leeds, funded through The Heritage Lottery Fund and The Ireland Fund of Great Britain.read more